isomerpages/ura-lkywcp/resources/news/_posts/2020-01-20-media-conference.md

 The Lee Kuan Yew World City Prize 2020 Laureate will be unveiled at a dedicated Media Conference held in Singapore on 16 March 2020, Monday.
 Join us at this event to find out who the latest winner of the Prize is.

-> Beyond excellence: exemplary cities that continue to transform themselves

-To commemorate the 10th anniversary of the Prize in 2020, a Special Lecture will be held in conjunction with the Media Conference, where the past Prize Laureates will speak on their cities' ongoing urban initiatives and achievements since winning the Prize.
+To commemorate the 10th anniversary of the Prize in 2020, a Special Lecture will be held in conjunction with the Media Conference.
+Based on the theme of **"Beyond excellence: exemplary cities that continue to transform themselves"**, the past Prize Laureates will speak on their cities' ongoing urban initiatives and achievements since winning the Prize.

 #### **Programme**